SaharshSikaria/Profile/README.md

 Along with theory, there are also a ipynb file that has a basic implementation on a easy dataset without much effort.
 The purpose of this implementation is just for refrence.

 ### [Machine Learning Projects](ML%20Theory)
+This contains the Jupyter Notebook files for various Projects that I have done as a part of my learning Experience.
+I hve tried making projects for every Machine Learning Algorithm.
+I mean to say, that for every Machine Learning Algorithm, I took up a relevant data set and applied the algorithm.
+With this approach you will be able to see my understandig of every Algorithm.
+Plus, you will be also able to judge my understanding if the nitty-gritties of the particular Algorithm.

+In every project I have tried to demonstrate a parallel technique of machine learning along with the algorithm.
+By parallel technique, I mean techniques such as HyperParameter Tuning, Data Normalisation, Overfitting and Underfitting, Establishment of Data Pipelines, etc.

+The Jupyter Notebook for Every Project is very detailed and I have given the project overview in the readme file of the directory itself.